foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

 server shall export ``Image``, ``system.dtb`` and ``ramdisk``.

-Using U-boot to boot the NFS
+Using U-boot to Boot the NFS
 -----------------------------

 For the first boot you will have to flash the WIC image as per the LmP instructions.
 Then boot the system and dump the command line: